 Now that you figured out how many colors and stations you want your press to have, where are you planning on putting it?
 Maybe it will go in your spare bedroom, or maybe it can go in your garage.
 Now it's time to determine how much room you have to work with.
 Do you have the space to get a self standing press or would getting a press you can fix to a table be more efficient for you?

-Hopefully this gave you a clearer understanding on how you should select your press based on what you actually need vs what others say you should get or upgrade too.
+Hopefully, this gave you a clearer understanding of how you should select your press based on what you actually need vs what others say you should get or upgrade to.